openframeworks/ofBook/chapters/image_processing_computer_vision/chapter.md

 ![We don't have the rights to this image, it's just something I found on the internet.
 We need something similar](images/kinect_depth_image.png) *An example of a depth image (left) and a corresponding RGB color image (right), captured simultaneously with a Microsoft Kinect.
 In the depth image, the brightness of a pixel represents its proximity to the camera.*

-Incidentally, OF makes it easy to **load images directly from the Internet**, by using a URL as the filename argument, as in `myImage.loadImage("http://blah.com/img.jpg");`.
+Incidentally, OF makes it easy to **load images directly from the Internet**, by using a URL as the filename argument, as in `myImage.loadImage("http://en.wikipedia.org/wiki/File:Example.jpg");`.
 Keep in mind that doing this will load the remotely-stored image *synchronously*, meaning your program will "block" (or freeze) while it waits for all of the data to download from the web.
 For an improved user experience, you can also load Internet images *asynchronously* (in a background thread), using the response provided by `ofLoadURLAsync()`; a  sample implementation of this can be found in the openFrameworks *imageLoaderWebExample* graphics example.
 Now that you can load images stored on the Internet, you can fetch images *computationally* using fun APIs (like those of [Temboo](https://temboo.com/library/), [Instagram](http://instagram.com/developer/) or [Flickr](https://www.flickr.com/services/api/)), or from dynamic online sources such as live traffic cameras.

 #### Acquiring and Displaying a Webcam Image

 The procedure for **acquiring a video stream** from a live webcam or digital movie file is no more difficult than loading an `ofImage`.
-The main conceptual difference is that the image data contained within an `ofVideoGrabber` or `ofVideoPlayer` happens to be continually refreshed, usually about 30 times per second, or at the framerate of the footage.
+The main conceptual difference is that the image data contained within an `ofVideoGrabber` or `ofVideoPlayer` happens to be continually refreshed, usually about 30 times per second (or at the framerate of the footage).

 The following program (which you can find elaborated in the OF *videoGrabberExample*) shows the basic procedure.
 In this example below, for some added fun, we also retrieve the buffer of data that contains the `ofVideoGrabber`'s pixels, then "invert" this data (to produce a "photographic negative") and display it with an `ofTexture`.